10 Tips to Better Wine

 Ultra-Violet light can cause oxidization of the tannins, causing an unpleasant aroma, thus ruining the wine.

-  While dark colored bottles help shield wine from sunlight, ultraviolet light can penetrate even dark colored glass.
+While dark-coloured bottles help shield wine from sunlight, ultraviolet light can penetrate even dark-coloured glass.
 Storing wine in dark conditions is essential to keep wine from spoiling.

 Whenever possible, put your cellar lights on a timer.
 If you ever forget to turn off the lights in your wine cellar, the timer will do it for you; keeping your wine safe.
 Also in cellars, utilize low wattage surface mounted lighting to minimize additional heat in the room and avoid any cool loss that may occur with holes for pot lights.
 While pot lights may seem like a good decorative idea, they are never insulated well enough and are not recommended for wine cellars.
 It should also be noted that low wattage, non heat emitting lights are better for wine storage than fluorescent lighting.

 Note that sparkling wines are more sensitive to light and should be given extra care when storing these wines.